 Clicking on the fare pulls up the number of eUpgrade credits required to upgrade to premium economy.
 If there isn’t eUpgrade availability, it’ll remind you again with a blurb below the cost.

 These numbers correspond exactly to what we’d expect in the eUpgrade chart for a flight of 2,295 miles within North America:

 - 7 eUpgrade credits + an add-on fee for Economy (Standard)

 - 2 eUpgrade credits for Economy (Latitude):

-If there isn’t eUpgrade space on your preferred flight, you will be waitlisted.
-The means that your eUpgrade will only confirm prior to your flight if eUpgrade space becomes available and you’re within the eUpgrade clearance window for your status, fare, and routing.
+If there isn’t eUpgrade availability on your preferred flight, you’ll be waitlisted.
+This means that your eUpgrade will only be confirmed prior to your flight if eUpgrade space becomes available and you’re within the eUpgrade clearance window for your status, fare, and routing.